I am not going to promise you that you will find a job using Craigslist.

 Wow.
 The responses.
 I am not an HR person.
 I have never worked in HR, so I don’t know how the pros do it.
 But probably 90% of the responses I got were crap.
-And the job was for a basic sales position.
+And the work was for a basic sales position.

 Generic Emails are Easy to Detect

 I would get resumes from addresses like firstname.lastname@example.org or email@example.com (those are not real email addresses, I hope, but you get the idea).

 Another odd thing I would see is people basically asking for a favor.
 “My mom said I need to learn responsibility, so I would like to work for your company.”

 Now, my experience using Craigslist to find a job.

 As I explained above, most of the responses employers receive are going to come from unqualified people or people that didn’t even read the job post, so they won’t be responding to you if you fit that description.

 If they want your cover letter and resume copy & pasted into the body of an email, copy & paste your cover letter and resume into the body of an email.
 Simple, right?

 The Cover Letter

-Don’t create a generic cover letter that you use for all of the jobs you apply to.
+Don’t create a generic cover letter that you use for all of the careers / gigs you apply to.
 And don’t use a cover letter template and fill in the blanks.
-Create a great unique cover letter related to your field that points out your strengths.
-Then for each job you apply to, modify the cover letter a little each time so it specifically addresses things in the ad.
+Similar to my how to sell items on Craigslist fast tips, keep it simple.

-For example, if you are applying for a sales job, each ad is going to be different.
+For example, if you are applying to work in sales, each ad is going to be different.
 If one ad stresses phone communication, quickly describe your phone communication skills.

-Using those examples, if you are applying for the job that needs great phone communication skills, don’t tell them how great you are dealing with customers and resolving issues through emails.
+Using those examples, if you are applying for the spot that needs great phone communication skills, don’t tell them how great you are dealing with customers and resolving issues through emails.
 Get the idea?

 It takes a little extra work, but you will have a better chance of being noticed and contacted if you take that extra time to customize your response.

 Again, don’t use a generic resume template and don’t send the exact same resume to each job you apply for.
 You can use a template, but modify it so it looks unique.

 Finally, and this is the most important part:

 Many companies don’t include their name in order to avoid tons of phone calls about the posted position.
 But many put the company name in their ad.

 Since these companies might get hundreds of emails via the anonymous Craigslist email address, you could easily get lost in the mix of generic responses.

-Use the form on their website or respond to the email address posted on their site.
+Use the form on their website or respond to the email address posted on their website.
 This will cut down the competition.

 If you use my tips to send personalized cover letters and resumes to each employer through the job listing on their own website rather than CL, you cut down the competition significantly.

 Again, I am not an HR professional or job placing expert.
-I am just giving my real world experience using Craigslist to find a job.
-If you find this information helpful, please share it on Twitter, Facebook, and Google+.
+I am just giving my real world experience about how to use Craigslist to find a job or get a real person at USPS.
+If you find this information helpful, please share it on Twitter, Facebook.
 Thanks!